Kometa-Team/Kometa/docs/config/operations.md

 You can use the `genre_mapper` operation to map genres in your library.

 Each attribute under `genre_mapper` is a separate mapping and has two parts.
-* The key (`Action` in the example below) is what the genres will end up as.
+* The key (`Action/Adventure, Action & Adventure` in the example below) is what genres you want mapped to the value.
-* The value(`Action/Adventure, Action & Adventure` in the example below) is what genres you want mapped to the key.
+* The value (`Action` in the example below) is what the genres will end up as.

 So this example will change go through every item in your library and change the genre `Action/Adventure` or `Action & Adventure` to `Action` and `Romantic Comedy` to `Comedy`.